Quantum Magnetism in Minerals: Molecular magnets

+Unfortunately, the need to rely on natural single crystals, that may vary in their chemical composition and structural quality, and the inability to synthesize the deuterated version of boleite artificially for neutron-scattering experiments have so far precluded more thorough investigations of their spin dynamics.
+In particular, the value of the spin gap has not been measured directly.
 Also, no magnetization plateaus or similar anomalies could be revealed, most probably due to the insufficient chemical and structural homogeneity of the natural samples.
 Neutron-scattering experiments, described in the appendix B of Ref.~\cite{DreierHolm18}, were essentially unsuccessful as they were unable to detect any magnetic signal, most likely because of the large incoherent-scattering background from hydrogen.
 Reportedly, even the use of polarized neutrons could not overcome this problem.
 On the other hand, the search for higher-energy excitations at the scale of $J_1$ proved to be very difficult due to the large number of optical phonons in this energy region.
 Notwithstanding, boleite certainly represents a unique natural realization of a molecular-magnet system, realizing a quantum $S=1/2$ magnetic cluster that has not been reported so far in any other compound.
 Therefore, the synthesis of chemically pure artificial boleite would certainly open up a new research direction for a number of experimental techniques, including high-field magnetization, local probes, and neutron spectroscopy.

 Two minerals that are closely related to boleite are pseudoboleite, Pb$_{31}$Cu$_{24}$Cl$_{62}$(OH)$_{48}$ \cite{GiuseppettiMazzi92}, and cumengeite, Pb$_{21}$Cu$_{20}$Cl$_{42}$(OH)$_{40}$\,$\cdot$\,6H$_2$O \cite{HawthorneGroat86}.
 They have less symmetric tetragonal unit cells in which Cu$^{2+}$ ions occupy two inequivalent general Wyckoff positions.
-In pseudoboleite, the Cu$_{24}$ clusters have approximately the same shape and size as in boleite, but are arranged in a body-centered tetragonal lattice, therefore one expects that the essential physical properties of individual clusters should remain the same.
+In pseudoboleite, the Cu$_{24}$ clusters have approximately the same shape and size as in boleite but are arranged in a body-centred tetragonal lattice, therefore one expects that the essential physical properties of individual clusters should remain the same.
 In cumengeite, the Cu$_{20}$ clusters are flattened, as would result from collapsing the truncated cube by eliminating the rungs parallel to the $c$ direction.

-\subsection{Tsch\"ortnerite: Cuboctahedral Cu$_{12}$ clusters}
+\subsection{Tsch\"ortnerite: cuboctahedral Cu$_{12}$ clusters}